MetaboNet: The Largest Publicly Available Consolidated Dataset for Type 1 Diabetes Management

 The resulting combined dataset comprises 3135 subjects and 1228 patient-years of data, calculated based on periods where both CGM values and non-zero insulin values are available.
 As illustrated in Figure \ref{fig:1}, the combined data are substantially larger than any individual dataset, with T1DEXI and T1DEXIP together as the reference point.
 This reference point was chosen because it is a widely used dataset \cite{RiddellLiGal2023T1DEXI,ChoAielloOzaslan2024PhysicalActivityDetectionFramework}, and one of the largest within MetaboNet in terms of subject cohort and patient-years.
 The size of MetaboNet is important for robust estimation of intra- and inter-individual variability of insulin-glucose dynamics.
 The publicly available data represents 71{\%} of the total patient-years of overlapping CGM and insulin data.

 MetaboNet also covers a broad range of features.
-Figure \ref{fig:2} presents a subset of these features and highlights their coverage across the MetaboNet cohort.
+Figure \ref{fig:2} presents the subject-level feature coverage for a subset of MetaboNet features, showing the number of subjects with at least one non-missing value for the corresponding feature.
+A detailed overview of feature coverage across the source datasets is presented in Figures \ref{fig:S1_v2} and \ref{fig:S2_v2}.
 Several core, demographic, and device-related features are available for at least 2,000 participants, i.e. 60{\%} of the cohort.
 The broad coverage of demographic and device-related features enables stratified analyses across population subgroups.
 Among the physical activity-related measures, the workout label is the feature that spans the most subjects, with available data for approximately 1,400 participants.
 Although the physical-activity-related features are more limited, they are still present in a significant proportion of the dataset and offer opportunities to explore new hypotheses.